 2. What’s the community and scene like?

-My information is mostly second-hand, as I didn’t get into the community while I lived there.
-Queer friends made up a significant part of my social circle, but many I had met outside Japan or through local friend introductions.
+My information is mostly second-hand, as I wasn’t actively in the community while I lived there.
+Queer friends made up a significant part of my social circle, and it was through their networks and involvement that I learned a lot about local queer culture (and challenges).

 Shinjuku Nichome is Tokyo’s equivalent to New York’s Greenwhich Village, San Fran’s Castro, London’s Soho, Toronto’s Church St, etc. In short, it is where the queer community is visible and active, but mostly in the way of bars, clubs, and sex clubs.
 Tokyo’s unique spin is that this massive collection of social spaces is squeezed into a few small blocks, in even tinier venues.
 Nichome is of the same stock as Shinjuku’s nearby tourist attractions: Golden Gai and Omoideyokocho (Yakitori Alley).
 Nichome is the place you go to from 8pm through until 8am the next day, hopping from bar to bar, and eventually returning to your favourites.